elix/rfcs/proposals/0000-build-distribution.md

 ### Client index.html

 Based on the npm or Yarn installation of Elix, a client application will reference definitions for desired Elix elements in the following manner.
 The primary example shows reference to ES5-transpiled files, with examples for referencing ES2015 definitions immediately following.

+Note that directly including transpiled files is recommended only for ES5 applications using one or at most a tiny handful of Elix components.
+Each distribution file will contain complete copies of all the mixins used by that corresponding component, so there will be a lot of redundancy between them.
+This is for path reference illustration purposes.

+Also note that the script tags below would set the attribute, type="module".
+We exclude it here for readability.

     <!DOCTYPE html>
     <html lang="en">